XinzheL/xinzhel.github.io/_posts/2020-08-26-loss-function.md

 ## How to define Loss Function?

-* In statistics, we can model its probability ditribution as **Bernoulli distribution**.
-The PDF is as followed:  It can be intuitively understood if y=1, it gives probability of Survived, i.e. p; if y=0, it gives probability of not Survived, i.e. (1-p).
+* In statistics, we can model its probability distribution as **Bernoulli distribution**.
+The PDF is as followed:  It can be intuitively understood if y=1, it gives probability of Survived, I.E. p; if y=0, it gives probability of not Survived, I.E. (1-p).

     $$f(y ; p)=p^{y}(1-p)^{1-y} \quad \text { for } y \in\{0,1\}$$